Bmullerc/digital-business-card/README.md

 ## Thoughts and/or What I've learned

-- Not really confortable using my own picture, just not that type of person
 - Still grasping the basics of React, but feeling confortable and liking it a lot so far
 - SASS and BEM became pretty much second nature by now
 - Create React is easy to use, thought I would have trouble with Netlify or even Github uploading, but its very easy